fpv-wtf/msp-osd/README.md

 OSD_TYPE = 5
 ```

 Recent versions of MSP-OSD fully support Ardupilot with a specific HD FPV font.
+This font is bundled with msp-osd 0.12.1.
 If you wish to use a Betaflight font instead of an Ardupilot font, you can also set `MSP_OPTIONS = 4` to allow the use of a Betaflight font.

 More info: https://ardupilot.org/plane/docs/common-msp-osd-overview-4.2.html#dji-goggles-with-wtf-osd-firmware